SenseTecnic/wotkit-docs/source/api_v1/api_sensor_data.rst

 |

-An example response, limited to the last 2 elements will look like this:
+An example response, limited to the last 5 elements will return 3 elements, in the form:

 .. code-block:: python